New Mexico Industrial Accident Attorneys

 At McGinn, Montoya, Love & Curry, we are unafraid of facing large companies and litigating complex cases to help workers find justice.
 Industrial accidents cause life-changing injuries like burns, brain injury, and electrocution.
 In the worst cases, they can result in wrongful death.
 Our team is dedicated to challenging harmful practices and corporate negligence that puts workers in danger.

-McGinn, Montoya, Love & Curry serves workers across New Mexico after serious industrial accidents.
-Schedule a free consultation with our skilled attorneys by calling (505) 405-4441.
+From our office in Albuquerque, McGinn, Montoya, Love & Curry serves workers across New Mexico after serious industrial accidents.
+Schedule a free consultation with our attorneys by calling (505) 405-4441.

 Making an Industrial Accident Claim